 After 24 hours hummingbird food is ready to be used

 Replace every 2 days or when empty

 Do not add any food coloring.
 It is not needed to attract hummingbirds.
 Their keen sense of smell will attract them to your feeder.
 Be patient they will come.

 We have used this handed-down 75 year old recipe to attract dozens of hummingbirds to our back porch every year.
-Depending on where you live, start feeding hummingbirds around Memorial day and remove feeders by the end of September so the hummingbirds will start migrating to warmers climates.
+Depending on where you live, start feeding hummingbirds around the first of May and remove feeders by the end of September so the hummingbirds will start migrating to warmers climates.

-Picture taken last summer at our family farm while we were sittin' on our back porch talkin'.
+Picture taken at our family farm while we were sittin' on our back porch talkin'.